ankit3388/AutoMatedEmail/README.md

 ## ✨ Features

-- Automatically sends personalized referral request emails to recruiters.
+- Automatically sends personalized **referral request emails** to recruiters.
 - Sends **gentle reminder emails** if specified in the Excel file.
+- **Skips** sending emails if marked as `done` in the Reminder column.
 - Reads recruiter details from an Excel spreadsheet.
-- Sends emails using **Gmail SMTP server**.
-- Uses **HTML templates** for professional formatting.
+- Uses **Gmail SMTP** for email delivery.
-- Supports clickable resume, LinkedIn, GitHub, and coding profile links.
+- Includes clickable links to Resume, LinkedIn, GitHub, and coding profiles.
+- Uses elegant **HTML templates** for formatting.

 ---